Roadhouse Vegan Breakfast Hash

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Begin by dicing up the red bell pepper, green onions, and carrots.
-I always purchase grated carrots in a bag to toss into veggie bowls, stir-fries, and other dishes.
+I always purchase grated carrots in a bag to toss into veggie poke bowls, vegetable stir-fries, and other dishes.
 It makes it so much faster with recipes like this too.
 I highly recommend keeping them on hand.

-It needs to be cooked first, which only takes about 10-minutes on the stovetop or about 5-minutes in the microwave.
 I like to make large batches of bulgur in my rice cooker and keep it in the freezer to easily add to recipes like this.

-Crumble in the tofu, beans, cooked bulgur, and all the seasonings.
+STEP #5: Crumble in the tofu, beans, cooked bulgur, and all the seasonings.
 Stir to incorporate well.
 If needed, add a little more veggie broth to keep it from sticking.

-Continue to cook for about 3 more minutes to allow the ingredients and seasonings to marry-up a bit.
+Continue to cook for about 3 more minutes to allow the ingredients and seasonings to marry up a bit.

 *Originally published October 7, 2016.

-- Q: What other vegetables can I use?
 This is such a versatile recipe, you really can use any veggies you like.
 Some other great ones are spinach, mushrooms, potatoes, zucchini, squash, and anything else you prefer.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!